• Home

 Can I Ask My Internet Provider for My Internet History?

 This depends on your internet provider.
-Most internet providers don’t give out this kind of information.
-Even authorities need a subpoena from a court of law to get this information.
+Most internet providers do not disclose this kind of information.
+Even authorities typically need a subpoena from a court of law to access it.

-Nonetheless, check with your internet provider.
-They might have a different policy regarding their subscribers.
+However, it’s best to check with your internet provider, as they might have different policies regarding their subscribers.

 Does My Internet Provider Delete My History?